Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 The Background:

-In September 2023, Samantha Reed purchased a high-end refrigerator from Cascade Home Goods for $2,450.
+In September 2023, the claimant purchased a high-end refrigerator from Cascade Home Goods for $2,450.
 Despite a full one-year manufacturer warranty and promises of free service calls within six months, issues began almost immediately.
 By October, the fridge started leaking water onto the kitchen floor, damaging cabinets and flooring.
 Reed reported the problem to the retailer three times, only to receive delayed service appointments and temporary fixes.

 The Dispute: